tsylanaatadbwen/Portfolio-Projects/Power BI Project/README.md

 - **Power BI Service Deployment:** Leveraged various Power BI Service options and tools, such as personal gateways, automatic refresh schedules, query caching, and Q&A functionalities.
 - **Dashboard Creation:** Developed a dynamic Sales Dashboard with interactive features, enabling stakeholders to gain actionable insights.
 - **Subscription:** Enabled a weekly dashboard subscription to ensure stakeholders receive real-time updates without the need for manual access.

+## Screenshots for Power BI Service
+Screenshots for Power BI Service are available in the "Screenshots BI Service" folder.
+For a detailed visual overview, refer to the attached screenshots in the Word document named "Documentation.docx."

 ## Licence
 Dataset Source [Supertore](https://www.kaggle.com/datasets/abiodunonadeji/united-state-superstore-sales) .